gnolang/gno/docs/how-to-guides/creating-dao.md

 }
 ```

-We need to keep a reference to the group ID to instantiate it's message handlers later
+We also need to keep a reference to the module to instantiate it's message handlers later

 ### Registering Message Handlers